elva329/COMP5321-Project--Enterprise-Web-and-Internet-Computing-for-Managers/README.md

-# This is an application that built with HTML, Javascript, CSS and PHP.
+# FitbarFitnessTrackingSocialPlatform
+This is an application that built with HTML, Javascript, CSS and PHP.
+It mainly focuses on creating a fitness tracking social platform based on users’ sport data which are stored in their wearable devices or mobile devices that have an auto-senses step counting function.
+By analysing users' sports data, our application will recommend some friends who have the same physical habit to the user so that they can connect with each other.

 # The application covers following functionalities.